Palantir

 Gradient Boosting Decision Trees for_Data_Science

-Why Gradient Boosting Decision Trees Are Taking Over Data Science—and Why You Should Care
+Why Gradient Boosting Decision Trees Are Taking Over Data Science

 Gradient Boosting Decision Trees (GBDT), a cornerstone of modern machine learning known for its efficiency, accuracy, and explainability.
 We tap about its origins in ensemble learning to cutting-edge advancements like hybrid models and federated learning, the piece highlights why GBDTs remain indispensable for tackling complex, real-world problems across industries.